-3. Weak Left Brain Thinking Systems
+3. Weak Left-Brain Thinking Systems

-We all have a right and left brain, connected by a thin strip called the corpus callosum.
+We all have a right and left brain hemisphere, connected by a thick band of nerve fibers called the corpus callosum.
 All of us use both brains for most tasks, but most of us have a dominant right or left brain, which determines a lot about our personality traits, strengths, and weaknesses.
 Right brain dominant individuals tend to have a wide focus and are sensitive to all their surroundings, rather than a narrow focus that is required for many tasks, especially academic learning.
 There is nothing bad about being right brain dominant if the left brain thinking systems are not too weak.
 Right brain dominant students tend to be more creative, artistic, out of the box thinkers, hands-on learners and socially adept.
 Many of the most successful and famous people in the world are right brain dominant.
 Unfortunately, our educational system caters to left brain dominant students who have a narrower focus, can memorize a lot of facts and are more organized and detailed.
 Fortunately, homeschoolers can cater to teaching methods for a child’s strengths.